Trees and high hedges

 You can apply to carry out works on protected trees, report high hedges, or find out more information about the trees in our borough.

 The trees of Westminster, whether in parks, open spaces, in private gardens or on the streets, make a significant contribution to London's reputation as one of the worlds greenest cities.

-We maintain Westminster's 9,000 street trees by inspecting and pruning existing trees on a regular cycle, and removing trees where necessary.
+We maintain our 9,000 street trees by inspecting and pruning on a regular cycle, and removing trees where necessary.